Announcement: Chapter quizzes are not working as of summer 2023.

 4.2 Bowen’s Reaction Series

-Norman L. Bowen (1887-1956) was an early 20th Century geologist who exemplifies application of the scientific method.
-Bowen studied igneous rocks and noticed that in igneous rocks, certain minerals always occur together and these mineral assemblages exclude other minerals.
+The most important aspect of Bowen’s Reaction Series is to notice the relationships between minerals and temperature.
+Norman L. Bowen (1887-1956) was an early 20th Century geologist who studied igneous rocks.
+He noticed that in igneous rocks, certain minerals always occur together and these mineral assemblages exclude other minerals.
 Curious as to why, and with the hypothesis in mind that it had to do with the temperature at which the rocks cooled, he set about conducting experiments on igneous rocks in the early 1900s.
-In those experiments, he ground rocks and combinations of rocks into powder, put the powder into metal capsules and sealed them.
-He heated them to various temperatures and then quenched the capsules.
-After opening the capsules, he cut thin slices (called thin sections) of the contents and studied the minerals present.
+He conducted experiments on igneous rock—grinding combinations of rocks into powder, sealing the powders into metal capsules, heating them to various temperatures, and then cooling them.

 When he opened the quenched capsules, he found a glass surrounding mineral crystals that he could identify under his petrographic microscope.
-The results of many of these experiments, conducted at different temperatures over a period of several years, showed that the common igneous minerals crystallize from magma at different temperatures and that minerals occur together in rocks with others that crystallize within similar temperature ranges.
+The results of many of these experiments, conducted at different temperatures over a period of several years, showed that the common igneous minerals crystallize from magma at different temperatures.
+He also saw that minerals occur together in rocks with others that crystallize within similar temperature ranges, and never crystallize with other minerals.
+This relationship can explain the main difference between mafic and felsic igneous rocks.
+Mafic igneous rocks contain more mafic minerals, and therefore, crystallize at higher temperatures than felsic igneous rocks.
+This is even seen in lava flows, with felsic lavas erupting hundreds of degrees cooler than their mafic counterparts.
 Bowen’s work laid the foundation for understanding igneous petrology (the study of rocks) and resulted in his book, The Evolution of the Igneous Rocks in 1928.

 4.3 Magma Generation

-Magma and lava contains three components – melt, solids, and volatiles.
-The liquid part, called melt, is made of ions from minerals that have already melted.
-The solid part, called solids, are crystals of minerals that have not melted yet and are floating in the melt.
-Volatiles are gaseous components dissolved in the magma such as water vapor, carbon dioxide, sulfur, and chlorine .
-The presence and amount of these three components affect the physical behavior of the magma.
-This will be considered later in the chapter.
+Magma and lava contain three components: melt, solids, and volatiles.
+The melt is made of ions from minerals that have liquefied.
+The solids are made of crystallized minerals floating in the liquid melt.
+These may be minerals that have already cooled Volatiles are gaseous components—such as water vapor, carbon dioxide, sulfur, and chlorine—dissolved in the magma.
+The presence and amount of these three components affect the physical behavior of the magma and will be discussed more below.